GoogleContainerTools/kpt-functions-sdk/README.md

 git status
 ```

-You should see these changes:
+You should see the following changes:

-1. `podsecuritypolicy_psp.yaml` should have been mutated by `mutate-psp` function.
+1. An updated `podsecuritypolicy_psp.yaml`, mutated by the `mutate-psp` function.
-1. `payments-dev` and `payments-prod` directories created by `expand-team-cr` function.
+1. The `payments-dev` and `payments-prod` directories, created by `expand-team-cr` function.

 ### Using `kustomize config`

-`kustomize config` provides utilities for working with configuration including running functions.
+`kustomize config` provides utilities for working with configuration, including running KPT functions.

 #### Downloading `kustomize`